-The Lie that Wouldn't Die
+The Lie that Will Not Die

 How encouraging to think that when people tell racist lies there are courts in which the slandered can prove that they're being slandered, and that judges can make the world a better place.